-Reviews of Science Fiction and Fantasy novels by Jessica Strider, a bookseller at the World's Biggest Bookstore in Toronto, Canada.
-A monthly listing of upcoming fantasy and science fiction books, themed reading lists and author interviews.
+Reviews of Science Fiction and Fantasy novels by Jessica Strider, a bookseller at the - soon closing - World's Biggest Bookstore in Toronto, Canada.
+You'll also find shout-outs to SFF books, news tidbits, historical tidbits and more.

 I work in the science fiction and fantasy section of the World's Biggest Bookstore in Toronto.
 In addition to my regular duties, I also plan themed endcaps and author interview displays.